-The process of clearing the phone’s cache will differ slightly from phone to another.
+The process of clearing the phone’s cache will differ slightly from one phone to another.

-If you don’t know how to clear the cache on your phone you can refer to these two blog posts:
+If you don’t know how to clear the cache on your phone you can refer to this blog posts:

 There May Be A Problem With Your Phone’s Software:

 If the software that powers your phone has crashed in the background while your phone was asleep this may prevent you from charging your phone.